nicholasf/ectypes.js/README.md

+Eccies, a made up, pluralized form of Ectype.

+Ectype - A reproduction; copy.

 Drafts lets specify how your models should be populated with data.
 It utilizes a strategy pattern specify proxied calls to whichever underlying persistence layer(s) you might like to use - find a strategy for your persistence layer or write your own.
 They're very simple to write.

 Current strategies - sequelize - http://www.sequelizejs.com/ .
 (Only build is supported, but that's enough to begin with).